-July 20, 2023
+August 25, 2023

-Dear <First Name> <Last Name>,
+Dear <<First Name>> <<Last Name>>,

-We are writing to inform you of a cybersecurity incident experienced by Harvard Pilgrim Health Care ("Harvard Pilgrim") that may involve your personal information and/or protected health information.
-We are providing information about the measures we have taken in response to the incident, and steps you can take to help protect yourself against possible misuse of information.
+Harvard Pilgrim Health Care ("Harvard Pilgrim") is writing to inform you of a cybersecurity incident that may involve your personal information and/or protected health information.
+We are providing information about the measures Harvard Pilgrim has taken in response to the incident, and steps you can take to help protect yourself against possible misuse of information.